ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 }
 ```

 Now the plugins is ready to accept configuration.
-Let's check how this works by adding `placeholder` configuration in editor's create method:
+Let's check how this works by adding `placeholderConfig` configuration in editor's create method:

 ```js
 // ... imports